Sword-and-sandal: Italian fascist and post-war historical epics (1937-1956)

-The Italian film industry released several historical films in the early sound era, such as the big-budget Scipione l'Africano (Scipio Africanus: The Defeat of Hannibal) in 1937.
+The Italian film industry released several historical films in the early sound era, such as the big-budget Scipione l'Africano (Scipio Africanus: The Defeat of Hannibal) in 1937, written by Mussolini's son Vittorio, and heavily financed by his fascist government.
 In 1949, the postwar Italian film industry remade Fabiola (which had been previously filmed twice in the silent era).
 The film was released in the United Kingdom and in the United States in 1951 in an edited, English-dubbed version.
-Fabiola was an Italian-French co-production like the following films The Last Days of Pompeii (1950) and Messalina (1951).
+Fabiola was an Italian-French co-production similar to The Last Days of Pompeii (1950) and Messalina (1951).

 During the 1950s, a number of American historical epics shot in Italy were released.
 In 1951, MGM producer Sam Zimbalist cleverly used the lower production costs, use of frozen funds and the expertise of the Italian film industry to shoot the large-scale Technicolor epic Quo Vadis in Rome.
 In addition to its fictional account linking the Great Fire of Rome, the Persecution of Christians in the Roman Empire and Emperor Nero, the film - following the novel "Quo vadis" by the Polish writer Henryk Sienkiewicz - featured also a mighty protagonist named Ursus (Italian filmmakers later made several pepla in the 1960s exploiting the Ursus character).
 MGM also planned Ben Hur to be filmed in Italy as early as 1952.

 Riccardo Freda's Sins of Rome was filmed in 1953 and released by RKO in an edited, English-dubbed version the following year.
 Unlike Quo Vadis, there were no American actors or production crew.
 The Anthony Quinn film Attila (directed by Pietro Francisci in 1954), the Kirk Douglas epic Ulysses (co-directed by an uncredited Mario Bava in 1954) and Helen of Troy (directed by Robert Wise with Sergio Leone as an uncredited second unit director in 1955) were the first of the big peplum films of the 1950s.
 Riccardo Freda directed another peplum, Theodora, Slave Empress in 1954, starring his wife Gianna Maria Canale.
 Howard Hawks directed his Land of the Pharaohs (starring Joan Collins) in Italy and Egypt in 1955.
 Robert Rossen made his film Alexander the Great in Egypt in 1956, with a music score by famed Italian composer Mario Nascimbene.